paulrohrbeck/aem-links/problems_solutions.md

 - Make sure all config values have the right type: `{Boolean}`, `{Long}`, `[]`
 - For me one issue was that `service.ranking` shouldn't be included in the config at all because then it got ranked lower in the list of authentication handlers (see `/system/console/slingauth`).
 Needs to be above the Token Authentication Handler to work.
 Check `/system/console/events` for `LOGIN` events and see what authenticator is used.

+---

+#### `SlingException: Cannot get DefaultSlingScript: null` seemingly for `cloudservices` resource
+Problem in my case was that the root /content/* resource wasn't replicated so when it traversed up the three it caused a `NullPointerException`.